aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 The driver handles some error cases and passes other errors to the user.

-## Error Type
-Behavior
+The EDMA and its driver is designed to try to recover gracefully from errors, specifically application crashes or bugs in the Custom Logic portion of the FPGA.
+While the design tries to cover all known cases, there may be corner cases that are not recovered.
+The EDMA will print errors and logis to linux `dmesg` service indicating unrecoverable error.

-Application process crashes
+#### Error: Application process crash

-OS takes care of all open FD (EDMA queues) associated with the process.
-Release is called for every open file descriptor when OS closes them.
-The driver release function would free and release all in transient data from the CL to the application.
-The driver will also try to drain all outstanding write data to the CL.
-If either of these tasks don’t finish after a timeout process, an error is reported in linux dmesg() and the EDMA should be reseted by the user.OS takes care of all open FD (EDMA queues) associated with the process.
-The release is called for every open file descriptor when OS closes them.
-The driver release function would free and release all the data in the transient buffer data from the CL to the application.
-The driver will also try to drain all outstanding write data to the CL.
-If either of these tasks doesn't finish after a timeout process, an error is reported in Linux dmesg() and the EDMA should be reset by the user.
+In case a crash in the developer's user-space application, the operating system kernel takes care of all open file-descriptors (EDMA queues) associated with the process.
+Release (equivalent of `close()`) is called for every open file descriptor.
+When kernel closes them, the driver free and release all the transient read data and interrupt events from the FPGA to the application.
+The driver will also try to drain all outstanding write data to the FPGA.
+If either of these tasks don’t finish after a timeout process, an error is reported in linux `dmesg` and the FPGA itself and EDMA driver may be in unknown.

-Timeout Errors in one of two cases:
+#### Error: API Time-out

+Timeout errors can occur in few place including:

-1. Write() data that is stuck in transient buffer for too long because the CL is not accepting the data
+1. Application stuck on `write()/pwrite()`, or its data that is stuck in transient buffer for too long because the CL is not accepting the data

-2. A data from CL to Application that is stuck in transient while the application is not calling read() fast enough or with right size buffers
+2. A read() from CL portion of the FPGA that is stuck, causing the read() to block forever

-The EDMA queue will be automatically get into release() process, and following the same procedure description in “Application process crashes.”
+The EDMA queue will have a timeout mechanism for this cases, and will automatically trigger tear-down process, and following the same procedure description in “Application process crash.”

-Statistics Gathering
+## Statistics Gathering

+// TBD - alex, pls update all the information below

 Stattistics are gathered using SysFS.
 Each edma has a sysfs entry matching the device (i.e. /dev/edma4 will have /sys/edma/edma4), and all the stats will be under that sysfs entry.
 To see what available stats are there simply run

-[ec2 user~$]  ls -l /sys/edma/edma4/*
+`ls -l /sys/edma/edma4/*`
 to read a specific start use cat utility

-[ec2 user~$]  cat /sys/edma/edma4/queue0/s2m_count
+`cat /sys/edma/edma4/queue0/s2m_count`